Green-Sky/tomato/docs/md/entity.md

 * `page_size`: `Type::page_size` if present, `ENTT_PACKED_PAGE` for non-empty
   types and 0 otherwise.

 Where `Type` is any type of component.
-All properties can be customized by specializing the above class and defining all its members, or by adding only those of interest to a component definition:
+Properties are customized by specializing the above class and defining its members, or by adding only those of interest to a component definition:

 ```cpp
 struct transform {